-- Set an appointment with your CW, therapist, parent, and Aftercare Probation Officer to discuss treatment goals for family maintenance. - Be prepared to address these goals in your interview for graduation - Review your terms and conditions - Find and list at least two resource centers for employment and mental health services near your home.
-Ask your therapist for further direction if needed - Family reunification furlough (if reunifying) - Arrange with your CW - Sign in/out - Makes appropriate arrangements to take medication on time while off- grounds - You and your family must have at least one family therapy session completed together within the last 30 days of anticipated home pass - Must have made weekly average the week prior to anticipated home pass - Make arrangements to enroll in the school system in your area, provide proof of enrollment after your last home pass - Know how much your restitution is and how restitution payments are made - Complete Portfolio - Complete 20 hours of community service - Complete an Exit Letter and have it signed by your CW two weeks prior to leaving
+- Set an appointment with your CW, therapist, parent, and Aftercare Probation Officer to discuss treatment goals for family maintenance. - Be prepared to address these goals in your interview for graduation - o Review your terms and conditions - Find and list at least two resource centers for employment and mental health services near your home.
+Ask your therapist for further direction if needed - Home Pass (if reunifying) - Arrange with your CW - o Sign in/out - Makes appropriate arrangements to take medication on time while offgrounds - You and your family must have at least one family therapy session completed together within the last 30 days of anticipated home pass - Must have made weekly average the week prior to anticipated home pass - Make arrangements to enroll in the school system in your area, provide proof of enrollment after your last home pass - Know how much your restitution is and how restitution payments are made - Complete Portfolio - Complete 20 hours of community service - Complete an Exit Letter and have it signed by your CW two weeks prior to leaving

-- Weekly average of 95% of daily point= 94 per weekday / 84 on weekend or higher
+- Weekly average of 98% of daily points = 97 per weekday/ 84 on weekend or higher

-- 9:30pm bedtime
+- o 8:30 pm bedtime

+- Participation in Honor Dinner

+- Eligible to participate in "Restaurant Program"

-- Participation in Honor Dinner May act as "Peer Advisor"
+- May act as a "Peer Advisor"

+- May run for "Unit Representative"

-- May earn some off-grounds activities
+- May earn some off-grounds outings

-- Eligible for family reunification furlough
+- Eligible for home passes

 - May have on grounds job

 - May participate in Grub Hub